Busting 7 myths associated with employee training and development

 Myth #7: Employers should only support top performers

 Another widespread misconception is that only top-performing employees should have access to development opportunities.
 The idea is to take your best players and give them every opportunity to become even better.
 On the one hand, you want to ensure that your top performers believe they are making progress and that their efforts are being rewarded.
 These employees might even stay with you longer if you provide them with opportunities for advancement.
 But only your top employees should be allowed to study and develop.
 Without the proper resources, how can your team create?
 Not to mention that having development opportunities available to specific individuals is detrimental to your inclusion goals.
 Development opportunities should be available to your entire staff to upskill everyone at once, especially now that online learning delivers more accessible, inexpensive solutions that more individuals can use.

-Employee development myths can quickly sabotage your efforts, so don’t let them.
+Employee training and development myths can quickly sabotage your efforts, so don’t let them.
 Companies that offer well-designed development programs experience an improvement in their corporate culture, a rise in employee engagement, and a lengthening of employee stay.
 Everyone enjoys feeling as though they are learning and improving, whether it is in their professional or personal lives.
 Giving your teams those chances can help current workers develop and prepare for new challenges.
 Companies that take employees’ desires for improvement seriously find themselves creating a devoted, competent team.